Winter Showcase 2019: Information Central!

 Everyone here at Elizabeth Farrell Music are once again excited for an AMAZING show!
-To make it easy, this page will cover everything you need to know for recital day. all the information you’ll need to know for the recital day.
+To make it easy, this page will cover everything you need to know for recital day.
 If for any reason you have another question not answered here, please email email@example.com or your instructor.

-We have over 120 performances, so we’ll be splitting into 4 showtimes this year.
+We’ll be splitting into 4 showtimes again this year.
 The theatre is spacious so you are free to bring as many audience members as you’d like to the event!

 Location: Glenridge Performing Arts Center